-Next step, it is important to make efforts to develop the community archives in order to grow more community archives as incorporated in the JABN.
-Another strategic steps that can be done, for example, by providing space for the community archive to do the exhibition archive collection, to participate the community archives in archivist empowerment programs, and not forgetting the national level awards program to the community archives that actually serve the fulfillment of the objectives of Indonesia national archival system, especially protecting the national assets in the cultural form.
+The next step is to make efforts to develop the community archives in order to grow as incorporated in the JABN.
+Other strategic steps that can be done are to provide space for the community archive exhibit the archive collection, to participate in archivist empowerment programs, and keep in mind the national level awards program for the community archives that actually fulfill the objectives of the Indonesia national archival system, especially protecting the national assets in the cultural form.

 Conclusions

-Based on previously description and analysis, it could be concluded that Indonesia already has a policy framework that enables the active role of archival institutions in the protection and preservation of traditional knowledge, but it has not been optimally running.
-Under such circumstances, the community archive incorporated in JABN turns out to play an active role in the protection and preservation archive culture despite facing many obstacles.
-This case is real evidence about the participation of the community in the protection and preservation of the cultural archives.
-Furthermore, it is important for archival institutions, especially ANRI to grow community archives as much as possible in the society.
-This is a rational way that can be taken so that the protection and preservation of traditional knowledge can be optimally due to a synergy between the state (archival institutions) and society (community archives).
+Based on previous description and analysis, it could be concluded that Indonesia already has a policy framework that enables the active role of archival institutions in the protection and preservation of traditional knowledge, but it has not been running optimally.
+Under such circumstances, the community archive incorporated in the JABN turns out to play an active role in the protection and preservation of archive culture despite facing many obstacles.
+This case is real evidence about the participation of the community in the protection and preservation of cultural archives.
+Furthermore, it is important for archival institutions, especially ANRI to grow community archives as much as possible throughout society.
+This is a rational step that can be taken so that the protection and preservation of traditional knowledge can be optimized through a synergy between the state (archival institutions) and society (community archives).

 Notes